bengler/norx_services/README.md

-# Kartverk VM services
+# Norx VM services

-Set up services on the Kartverk VM.
+Set up services on the Norx – Norway in a Box – virtual machine.

 ## Mode of operation